LOADING ...

 John Henry was just a little boy

-No bigger the palm of your hand
+No than the palm of your hand

 His mammy looked down at John and say